jrkerse/playfield/README.md

 ### ToDos
-To be deprecated from the readme and added as issues.
+To be deprecated from the readme and added as issues once fleshed out

 #### 30,000 ft. view
  1. Download and clean training data